 Our Optoelectronics division designs, manufactures, and markets optoelectronic products and provides electronics manufacturing services for use in a broad range of applications for commercial, military, aerospace, industrial, healthcare, and homeland security applications.
-Our products and services are widely used in systems for security inspection, training and simulation, satellite and missile guidance, range finders, test and measurement, renewable energy, and medical imaging and diagnostics, among others.
+Our products and services are widely used in systems for security inspection, training and simulation, satellite and missile guidance, range finders, test and measurement, gaming, medical imaging and diagnostics, among others.
 In addition, our Optoelectronics division is a critical supplier to our Security and Healthcare divisions.

-We have more than 40 years of experience in the field of optoelectronics product development and manufacturing and have a global network of world-class manufacturing facilities to provide extensive engineering solutions and manufacturing capabilities and services to our original equipment manufacturer (OEM) clients worldwide.
+We have a global network of world-class production facilities to provide extensive engineering solutions and manufacturing capabilities and services to our original equipment manufacturer (OEM) clients worldwide.

+Deepak Chopra

-Deepak ChopraPresident, Chief Executive Officer and Chairman of the Board
+President, Chief Executive Officer

+and Chairman of the Board